rocketboosters/reviser/README.md

 - kind: function
   name: foo
   bundle:
-    handler: function.main
+    handler: function:main
 ```

 In this case the bundler would expect to find `function.py` in the top-leve
 directory alongside `lambda.yaml` and inside it there would be a
 `main(event, context)` function that would be called when the function(s)
 are invoked.